NarenShailesh/learning-program-solutions/README.md

 # 💼 Cognizant Digital Nurture 4.0 – Java Full Stack Engineering (FSE) Track

 Hello!
 I’m currently enrolled in the **Digital Nurture 4.0 – Java FSE Track** conducted by **Cognizant**.
-This structured deep skilling program is designed to strengthen industry-ready full stack development skills through a combination of self-paced learning and hands-on assignments.
+This structured deep skilling program is designed to strengthen industry-ready skills through a combination of self-paced learning and hands-on assignments.

 ---